readyplayerme/UnrealExamples/Content/ReadyPlayerMe/WebBrowser/README.md

 It is set up this way so that the RPM Browser Widgets position, padding and anchor settings can be easily adjusted relative to the Canvas Panel.
 If you select the `RPM_Browser` object in the hierachy you will most likely need to update the `InitialUrl` setting.
 This is the Url that will be loaded when this Widget is created/added to the scene.

 Select the RPM_Browser object in the hierachy, in the ReadyPlayerMe category there are several parameters that can be used to generate the initial url of the WebBrowser.
-- Partner Domain: By default it's set to demo, however as the name suggests this is only recommended for demo's.
+- **Partner Domain**: By default it's set to demo, however as the name suggests this is only recommended for demo's.
 We highly recommend you become a Ready Player Me partner and get your own partner space.
 Once you have your own partner space setup you update this parameter accordingly.
-- Clean Cache: Provides a Kiosk experience
+- **Clean Cache**: Provides a Kiosk experience
-- Quick Start: Enters the Quicks Start view.
+- **Quick Start**: Enters the Quicks Start view.
-- Body Type: Skip the body type selection step when opening the avatar view.
+- **Body Type**: Skip the body type selection step when opening the avatar view.
-- Gender: Skip the gender selection step when opening the avatar view.
+- **Gender**: Skip the gender selection step when opening the avatar view.
-- Language: By default the system language will be used for opening the browser, However the language can be customized.
+- **Language**: By default the system language will be used for opening the browser, However the language can be customized.

 ![Screenshot 2022-12-02 173148](https://user-images.githubusercontent.com/3124894/205340278-cc75a168-7813-4e32-bfdb-e44e41f00555.png)